rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * How can the needs of residents be centered in how agencies operate and are evaluated?
 	* E.g. CfA Safety Net Scorecard
 	* Comparison to current measures in Mayor's Management Report

-### Transparency & oversight
-* How can data use and sharing be managed transparently?
-* How can inequities, bias, and discrimination in both policy and implementation be more proactively identified and addressed?

-#### Failure modes

 ## Beyond administrative burden
 Even if we leverage technical tools to make the improvements described above, the biggest determinant of social outcomes is policy and implementation.